jjziets/DCMontoring/README.md

 ```

-After getting the server running you need to link the Prometheus database to Grafan
+After getting the server running you need to link the Prometheus database to Grafana
 Home
 Administration
 Data sources
 Prometheus
 .
-I found using the local ip works for example http://192.168.2.16:9090 not http://localhost:9090
+I found using the local ip works for example http://100.126.9.42:9090 not http://localhost:9090 You can us the local ip address also.
 ![image](https://github.com/jjziets/DCMontoring/assets/19214485/3b57733c-c8ca-47fb-8491-2f5afb0e4df8)

 # Dashboards